 Prerequisite: Sophomore status.
 Critical analysis of the organization and administration of intramural and recreational sports programs.
-Offered Occasionally.
+Offered occasionally.

-HEALTH SCIENCES FOR COACHING 3, 3/0
+HEALTH SCIENCES FOR COACHING

-5, 5/0 Interdisciplinary study of the health sciences as they apply to coaching interscholastic sports.
+Interdisciplinary study of the health sciences as they apply to coaching interscholastic sports.
 Selected principles of anatomy, kinesiology, and physiology related to coaching; risk minimization; mixed competition; New York State Department of Education selection and classification of athletes; definition of age and maturity of athletes.
 Partially fulfills New York State requirements for interscholastic coaching certification.
-Offered Spring and Summer Only.
+Offered spring and summer only.

-SOCIOLOGY OF SPORT 3, 3/0
+SOCIOLOGY OF SPORT

 Sport and related social phenomena of social status, norms, goals, values, and organizational network.
-Offered Spring Only.
+Offered spring only.

 Equivalent courses: HEW319, SOC324

-PREVENTION AND CARE OF ATHLETIC INJURIES 3, 3/0
+PREVENTION AND CARE OF ATHLETIC INJURIES

-Prerequisite: HPR/HEW 301The relationships among conditioning, performance, and injury prevention.
+The relationships among conditioning, performance, and injury prevention.
 Includes techniques and programs of body conditioning for specific sports, and the possible treatment of athletic injuries.
 A required course for students choosing either to meet minimal standards for coaching certification or to meet the requirements of the coaching minor.
-Offered Fall Only.
-Equivalent course: HEW335
+Offered fall